openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 > **Note**: do not use transformation that belongs to `ngraph::pass::ConvertOpSet1ToLegacy` transformations until they are not moved to separate directory with allowed transformations.

 Transformation flow in transformation library has several layers:
-1. Pass managers - executes list of transformations using `*_tbl.hpp` file.
-For example conversion form OpSetX to OpSetY.
+1. Pass managers - executes any type of transformations and provides additional debug capabilities.
 2. Transformations - performs particular transformation algorithm on `ngraph::Function`.
-Find more about transformations in [Transformations types](#transformations_types).
 3. Low level functions that takes set of nodes and performs some transformation action.
 They are not mandatory and all transformation code can be located inside transformation.
 But if some transformation parts can potentially be reused in other transformations we suggest to keep them as a separate functions.

 To decide where to store your transformation code please follow these rules:
 1. If it's plugin specific transformation and can't be reused by other plugins keep source code inside plugin.